PHW-H/IDP_extended_balanced_truncation/README.md

 To obtain a graphical representation of the difference in error bound 5 models were created and their error bound is plotted.
 The plot shows the Error bound at different reductions: (5%, 10%, 15%, 20%,25%, 30%,... till 95%) for after applying generalised blanced trucation (Red) and Extanded Balanced trucation (Blue).
 All model consiste of 100 Capasitors and 100 Inductors.

+The programme to create these models and plots can be downloaded here:[Graphe maker](plots_maken.m)

 ### error bound of Model type 1

 The used model can be downloaded here: